 Self-loosening of screws and bolts must be prevented.
 Static friction, together with pretension, is a major means against it.
 However, kinetic (or dynamic) friction also has some relevance in CAE processes.
 Therefore, both friction types need to be supported by χMCF.

-The syntax for this has already been addressed in clause 7.4.3 .so the focus is on application details, now.
+The syntax for this has already been addressed in 7.4.3 .so the focus is on application details, now.

 Friction occurs between any two objects in contact.
 In case of bolts and screws, these contacts are usually obtained between:

-a) head and washer (a washer is loose, if it is not fixed to the head or shaft),
+a) head and washer (a washer is loose if it is not fixed to the head or shaft),

 b) washer (if there is one) and first connected part, or else,